osmosis-labs/mesh-security/docs/ibc/Slashing.md

 on the corresponding lien holder.
 2) Slashing propagation, which is done by the `vault` contract over the other lien holders associated with the delegator, in case the slashed collateral is now less than the new max lien or the new slashable amount.

+Depending on which of the two is the reason for the broken invariant, slashing propagation will be done differently:
+Either by adjusting the liens to be below the collateral, or by proportionally adjusting the liens, so that the sum of the resulting slashable amounts is below the collateral.

 ### Native vs. Cross Slashing Process Details